xerolinux/XeroWiki/docs/gnome.md

 #### System Setup

 If all went smoothly, we should now be greeted with `GDM`, **Gnome**'s login page.
 Once logged in, there are a few things we need to take care of first.
-Open Terminal, as shown in video, and update the system
+Open Terminal, and update the system.

 ```Bash
 sudo pacman -Syyu
 ```

-Then we launch the **XeroLinux Post Installation Toolkit** from the AppMenu, under **System**.
-That's what we will be using from here on in.
+Then we launch the **XeroLinux Post Installation Toolkit** from the App Launcher.
+That's it.

 <p align="center">
     <img src="https://i.imgur.com/JuWceYE.png" alt="shot">